devhawala/dodo/readme.md

 Setting time from network at 0937 does not work for unknown reasons, so setting Dodo's `authSkipTimestampChecks` configuration parameter to `true` is required for authentication with CHS/Auth and accessing the XNS network.
-Besides this, using Dodo file and print services with Darkstar works for Viewpoint 2.0.6 and Star OS 5.0.
-(Star OS 5.0 can be installed on Darkstar from the floppy set [Star-4.3.zip](http://bitsavers.org/bits/Xerox/8010/Star-4.3.zip) at Bitsavers, which contains version 5.0 despite the name)
+Besides this, using Dodo file and print services with Darkstar works for Viewpoint 2.0.6, Star OS 5.0 and Interlisp-D (Star OS 5.0 can be installed on Darkstar from the floppy set [Star-4.3.zip](http://bitsavers.org/bits/Xerox/8010/Star-4.3.zip) at Bitsavers, which contains version 5.0 despite the name)
 Using file services with Star OS 5.0 may be a bit unreliable, as some aspects of version 4 for the Filing protocol had to be reconstructed from courier data streams issued by Star OS (resp. guessed for response structures), because the `Filing4.cr` files found in the internet assume some structures to be same as in newer filing versions, which is clearly wrong in certain cases.
 Some operations still may not work, but important things do.
+Using Interlisp-D with Darkstar requires further low-level tweaks to the SPP configuration (see the sample `machine.cfg` in the file `dist.zip`).
 Remark: Darkstar version 1.1.0.0 initially had a broken network support, as ethernet packets are sent over the network but received packets are not relayed to the emulator (the necessary line appears to have been removed accidentally along with some logging line cleanups during commit "Small tweaks, updated readme").
 Darkstar version 1.0.0.1 as well as the updated version 1.1.0.0 (of 2020-11-18) have a working network interface, so these versions should be used if networking is intended.
+Using Darkstar version 1.1.9.0 is however recommended, as it allows direct connections to the NetHub (instead of going through the NetHubGateway).

 ### Bibliography